How to Get Hotshot Loads

-Running a hotshot trucking company can prove to be a very lucrative side of the trucking business.
-However, same as running a trucking business in the traditional manner, you need to have a steady stream of business to keep yourself profitable and your business growing.
-So you got your CDL.
-You are registered with the DOT and FMCSA but how do hotshot truckers find loads to keep their trucking company going?
-Well, we are going to take a look at the answer to that and more in this article.
+Running a hotshot trucking company can prove to be a very lucrative side of the trucking industry.
+However, like running a traditional trucking business, you need to have a steady stream of new loads to keep yourself profitable and your business growing.
+So, you got your commercial driver’s license (CDL).
+You are registered with the Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA), but how do hotshot truckers find loads to keep their trucking company going?
+Understanding the terms used in the industry and working with reliable freight brokers can help you find the best load opportunities.
+We are going to take a look at the answer to that and more in this article.

 What Are Hotshot Loads

-Before we get too deeply into how to find hot shot loads, it is important to have a firm understanding of exactly what they are and how they differ from traditional trucking loads.
-Hotshot trucking is the hauling of smaller, more time-sensitive LTL (less than truckload) loads within a specific timeframe.
-Hotshot trucking loads are usually delivered using medium-duty trucks that pull flatbed trailers.
+Before we get too deeply into how to find hotshot loads, it is important to have a firm understanding of exactly what they are and how they differ from traditional trucking loads.
+Hotshot trucking is the hauling of smaller, more time-sensitive loads within a specific timeframe.
+These freight loads are usually delivered using medium-duty trucks that pull flatbed trailers.
 However, other trailer types can be used depending on the carrier and the needs of the load.

 Hotshot truck requirements tend to vary.
 Some hotshots need to be delivered a short distance, but others may need to go over state lines or even across the country.

-What is hotshot trucking?
-Hotshot trucking is different from expedited shipping, which usually involves vans, tractor-trailers, box trucks, or even pickup trucks waiting on standby to get the job done.
-Instead of keeping expedited shipping vehicles on standby, hotshot hauling jobs are distributed to various drivers through load boards.
+Hotshot trucking differs from expedited shipping, which usually involves vans, tractor-trailers, box trucks, or even semi-trucks waiting on standby to get the job done.
+Instead of keeping expedited shipping vehicles on standby, hotshot hauling jobs are distributed to various drivers through load boards, such as DAT load board or Truckstop.
 That makes hotshot trucking a great opportunity for any owner-operator looking for their next load or to make some extra money on the side.

-The type of trailer that you need can vary depending on the specific load and sometimes it can make sense for a hotshot driver to have multiple trailer types available to him to keep his business options wide open.
+The type of trailer that you need can vary depending on the specific load, and sometimes it can make sense for a hotshot driver to have multiple trailer types available to keep their business options wide open.
 These trailer types often include bumper pull, gooseneck, tilt deck, lowboy, and even dovetail trailers.
-However, the bigger trailer and loads that you haul you will need to ensure you have the right equipment type to safely haul it such as a super duty truck.
+However, the bigger the trailer and load, the more you will need to ensure you have the right equipment to safely haul it, such as a super-duty truck.

 Tips For Finding Hotshot Loads